LarsIndresaeter/radio-arduino/README.md

 software for the [rf-nano](https://ardunic.com/product/RF-Nano-Board-NRF24L01-Wireless-Module).

-## User story
+> **The code in this repository solves the user story:**

-The code in this repository solves the user story:
+>

-> I want to connect a sensor to an arduino board and send the data to the cloud
+> _As a hobbyist I want to connect a sensor to an arduino board and send the data to the cloud_

 ## Features